Our Lady of San Juan de los Lagos: Pilgrimages, festivals and churches

-At the end of January and beginning of February each year a great pilgrimage occurs to the shrine and the city grows many times in size.
-This festival is attended by more than a million people, many of them walking, from all over Mexico.
-During a week of festivities there are hundreds of temporary stalls selling pilgrimage icons, multiple bands of musicians playing around the great basilica, fireworks demonstrations in the evenings, and a palpable feeling of spiritual joy descends upon the town.
-If a family member falls ill or undergoes a serious surgery for example, you can promise the Virgin to make the pilgrimage if that person makes it out okay.
+This annual pilgrimage, occurring from late January into early February, transforms the shrine and its surrounding city, temporarily multiplying its population.
+More than a million people, many traveling on foot from across Mexico, participate in the week-long festivities.
+The atmosphere is marked by hundreds of temporary stalls selling religious icons, numerous bands playing music around the great basilica, and evening fireworks displays.
+For many, this spiritual gathering is also an expression of faith in practice: it is common for individuals to promise the Virgin they will make the pilgrimage if, for instance, a family member recovers from a serious illness or surgery.

 In the 1950s, the devotion spread to the Rio Grande Valley of Texas.
 A reproduction of the Mexican image is housed in the Basilica of the National Shrine of Our Lady of San Juan del Valle in San Juan, Texas.
 This shrine is one of the largest Catholic sanctuaries in the state, and is known for its relationship with the migrant farm workers who still travel through this area of Texas.

 The devotion carried over to California by people from Jalisco.
 In the 1970s, George Martinez revived the devotion in San Francisco, California, and a monthly Mass was celebrated.
 In 1979 Martinez convinced the bishop of San Juan to allow the statue to come to California, and the statue left Mexico for the first time ever in 1980.

 The devotion also arrived in New Mexico and the church of Nuestra Senor de los Lagos was built in 1828 in Talpa, New Mexico.